 If you’re looking for a durable material that will protect your home and enhance its style, fiber cement siding has offered exterior solutions for decades and works with just about any home design.

-Nichiha’s innovative fiber cement panels are easy-to-install and work for both interior and exterior applications.
+Nichiha’s innovative panels are easy-to-install and work for both interior and exterior applications.
 If you’re looking for ways to elevate the look of your home, check out a few modern design trends for inspiration!

 Or take a look at how Nichiha fiber cement siding offers fire-protection (and lots of style) to these Southwestern homes.